inlivedev/inlive-website/content/docs/tutorial/app-with-webrtc/index.md

 }
 ```

 There are two options to play the video, and you can [read more detail here](/docs/guide/playing-video).
 But in this tutorial, we will use the shaka player to embed the video player to our website.
-The code below will show you how to use HLS URL playlist from API to play it with Shaka Player.
+The code below will show you how to use DASH manifest URL playlist from API to play it with Shaka Player.
 We use the modified version of [Shaka basic tutorial example](https://shaka-player-demo.appspot.com/docs/api/tutorial-basic-usage.html) for this.
 Create a new page and use the code below:

 ```html
 <html>